Combination of breathtaking coastline with views of the archipelago and interesting cultural history. Historical remains can be found along the way.

 Duration: approx. 4 hours

-Level: middle, forest paths, partly rocky
+Level: moderate, forest paths, partly rocky

 This circular hike leads on the Sörmlandsleden and offers an exciting combination of nature and culture.